Project 2021: Pioneering American-Made Hemp Clothing

 Join Us

 We’ll be taking you behind the scenes through discussions with makers and leaders in American hemp.
-Follow along with us on Facebook and Instagram and sign up for updates below.
+Follow along with us on Instagram and Facebook and sign up below to get updates.

 Get Technical

 Ready to take a deep dive into the present and future of the American hemp apparel industry?
-Read Hemp: A Challenge to Bring it Home, a white paper by Eric Henry, CEO of TS Designs and Solid State Clothing.
+Read Hemp: A Challenge to Bring it Home, a white paper by Eric Henry, CEO of Solid State Clothing.